CyberSamuraiBSK/Thesis-Project-Code/README.md

 * Software-Defined Networking (SDN)-enabled policy enforcement
 * Adaptive deception techniques using honeypots

-The objective of the system is to provide lightweight post-breach detection and automated response capabilities for cloud-native Kubernetes infrastructures.
+The objective of the system is to provide lightweight post-breach detection and automated response capabilities for datacenters and cloud-native Kubernetes infrastructures.

 ---